Karanchuk/us_visa_rescheduler/README.md

 **Note**: You can also create a `systemd` service using the .service file in this repo.
 Make sure to change the directories.

+# Disclamer
-**NOTE:** I have not written the code.
-I only fixed its issues to make it working for the Armenia Yerevan Embassy.
+I have not tested the parts of the code that do the rescheduling (I copied those parts from other repos).
+I only made the code working for the Armenia Yerevan Embassy.
+You may need small modifications to make it work for your own embassy.
 I will not be maintaining this repo after I receive my Visa appointment so please use with caution.
-Please contact me if you think there is something wrong with the code.
+Feel free to open issues if you think there is something wrong with the code.
 PRs are welcomed.

 # Acknowledgements
 Thanks to the contributors of the repos: [visa_rescheduler](https://github.com/uxDaniel/visa_rescheduler), [us_visa_scheduler](https://github.com/Soroosh-N/us_visa_scheduler), [us_visa_scheduler_telegram](https://github.com/shcheglovnd/us_visa_scheduler_telegram), and [visa_rescheduler_aws](https://github.com/dvalbuena1/visa_rescheduler_aws)